anomaly/lab-web-client/README.md

 When instantiating a component the instance must be assigned to a variable name in `camelCase`

+> macOS by default uses a type insensitive file system, using CamelCase for file names can cause issues on other platforms.
+This will be masked if you build on your local desktop but will come to light if you are using a CI/CD pipeline.

 ## Internationalization

 Even thought your application may never be used across regions (highly unlikely if you are building a global product), it's still a good idea to internationalize your application.
 This is because it's a good practice to get into and it's a good way to learn about the tools and techniques.
 It is also easier to internationalize your application from the start than to do it later.